Timea Bacsinszky: 2015: top-10 debut and first major semifinal

-Bacsinszky began the year in Shenzhen, upsetting No. 4 Petra Kvitová in the semifinal before losing to No. 3, Simona Halep, in her first WTA Tour final in five years.
+Bacsinszky opened season in Shenzhen, upsetting No. 4 Petra Kvitová in the semifinal, before losing to No. 3, Simona Halep, in her first WTA Tour final in five years.
 She then reached the third round of the Australian Open followed by back-to-back titles in Mexico at Acapulco and Monterrey, beating Caroline Garcia in both finals.
 As a result, her ranking rose into the top 30 for the first time.
 She continued this good form at the Premier Mandatory event in Indian Wells, defeating No. 8 Ekaterina Makarova en route to the quarterfinals where she lost to No. 1, Serena Williams, thereby ending her win streak at a career-best 15 matches.

 At the French Open she advanced past the third round of a Grand Slam tournament for the first time, once again upsetting Kvitová.
-She made it all the way to the semifinals and a rematch with No. 1 Williams; Bacsinszky led by a set and a break but lost the last ten games.
+She made it all the way to the semifinals and a rematch with top-seeded Williams; Bacsinszky led by a set and a break but lost the last ten games.
 Then, after making the quarterfinals of Wimbledon, her ranking rose to 13.

 The US Open Series, however, saw unstable results for her, falling in the first round of all four tournaments she entered, including losing to Barbora Strýcová in her opening match at the US Open.
 Entering the China Open in poor form, Bacsinszky beat Italian Camila Giorgi, qualifier Mariana Duque-Marino, and three former top-10 players including Carla Suárez Navarro, Sara Errani and Ana Ivanovic to advance her first ever Premier-Mandatory final where she lost to Garbiñe Muguruza in straight sets.
 Her run to the final put her in the top 10 in the WTA rankings for the first time.

 She lost out on her run to the WTA Finals, however, because the last tournament she played (Luxembourg) held its final on Saturday and the points could not count for the race.
 She withdrew from the WTA Elite Trophy due to a left knee injury that had already forced her retirement in her first round match in Luxembourg.
 After the end of the season, Bacsinszky received the WTA's Most Improved Player Award, ending the year No. 12 in the rankings.